Two Week South America Itinerary – The 5 Best Routes To Pick

 All hotels and hostels in El Calafate offer tours that include both a boat trip and time at the visitor centre.

-Day 11-12 - El Chatlen
+Day 11-12 - El Chalten

-After a short stay in El Calafate, head north to the small hiking town of El Chatlen.
+After a short stay in El Calafate, head north to the small hiking town of El Chalten.
 From here you can plan more epic hikes into the beautiful Patagonian wilderness and Glacier National Park.

 You can do single day hikes to Laguna de Los Tres to see the famous Mount Fitzroy or multi-day hikes combining all the different sights and camping among the mountains.